rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 4.0)
+Glamarye Fast Effects for ReShade (version 4.2)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

-**New in 4.1:** Fixed bug affecting AO quality for some FAST_AO_POINTS.
-Improved variance calculation for AO.
-Fixed compiler warnings.

-**New in 4.0:** Allow stronger sharpening.
-Optimized Ambient Occlusion to use fewer instructions and registers, which should fix compilation issues on some D3D9 Games.
-Faster and better quality Fake Global illumination; also more tweakable.
-Make bounce lighting faster and smoother by using using some blurred values we calculate anyway for Fake GI.
+**New in 4.2:** Improved quality of Fake Global Illumination, and clearer settings for it.
+Tweaked defaults.

 Author: Robert Jessop

 License: MIT

 About
 -----